-And while navigating the park is fairly simple, we have put together an easy how-to-guide to help visitors get the most out of their day when visiting SeaWorld San Diego.
+And while navigating the park is relatively simple, we have put together an easy how-to guide to help visitors get the most out of their day when visiting SeaWorld San Diego.

 First, guests should buy discount tickets ahead of time online.
-Much like booking a hotel or an airline ticket, buying a SeaWorld admission ticket directly at the gate, on the day of the visit, is rarely the best-priced option.
+Much like booking a hotel or an airline ticket, buying a SeaWorld admission ticket directly at the gate on the visit is rarely the best-priced option.

 Things to do SeaWorld San Diego

-Much less thrilling, but worth the time, is the Bayside Skyride, which features a gondola ride over San Diego Bay.
+The Bayside Skyride is much less thrilling but worth the time, which features a gondola ride over San Diego Bay.
 And if visitors still haven’t seen enough of San Diego, a trip on the Skytower Ride provides 360-degree bird’s eye views of the park and the surrounding area.

 Shows Seaworld San Diego